Hide sensitive data

 JSON redactor configuration

-The following shows a simple example from redaction.xml
+The following shows an example from redaction.xml:

 <JSONRedactor>